lang-ai/react-tags-input/README.md

-# This repos is not being actively maintained
+# This repository is not being actively maintained

 React-Tags-Input